 The history of Budoshin Ju-Jitsu itself is rather unique and recent.
 When William Fromm & I took over the Burbank YMCA Jujitsu program for our instructor, Prof. Sanzo “Jack” Seki, in 1967 it was a relatively small program.
 Within a couple of years we had an extremely large and solid program which took up an entire gymnasium.
 By this time other martial artists wanted to know what “style” of Ju-Jitsu we taught.
 Prof. Seki’s attitude was that there was only Ju-Jitsu and that there weren’t any styles.
 With that thought in mind we came up with the name Budoshin, which means to conduct oneself in an honorable and respectable manner.
 The concept of “Budoshin” is covered in much greater detail in the Black Belt Handbook and my two Ohara books.
 This was acceptable to Prof. Seki as “Budoshin” was seen as an appropriate attitude and not a “style”.
 In the mid 1970’s I had the opportunity to also study under Prof. Harold Brosious who taught Ketsugo Ju-Jitsu.
 Although Prof. Brosious had a radically different approach to teaching the art, many of his techniques supplemented enriched what I had learned from Prof. Seki.
 Both Prof. Seki’s and Prof. Brosious’s teachings have been effectively incorporated into Budoshin Ju-Jitsu.

-Starting in 1983, with the publication of Jujitsu: Basic Techniques of the Gentle Art, Budoshin Jujitsu began it’s formalization as a distinct ryu of the art although that was not the book’s purpose.
-However, since that time, with the publication of nine more books [through 2019] plus the Budoshin Jujitsu Black Belt Home Study Course, Budoshin Jujitsu has become more of a distinct style [or ryu] for two main reasons.
+Starting in 1983, with the publication of Jujitsu: Basic Techniques of the Gentle Art, Budoshin Jujitsu began it’s formalization as a distinct ryu of the art although that was not the book’s or my intent.
+However, since that time, with the publication of nine more books [through 2019] plus the Budoshin Jujitsu Black Belt Home Study Course and other resources, Budoshin Jujitsu has become more of a distinct style [or ryu] for two main reasons.
 First, there are more and more instructors, practitioners and other organizations that refer to it as a ryu.
 Second, it has a generally established and accepted belt promotion procedure, instructional approach and published instructional materials that formalize Budoshin Jujitsu as a distinct system as well as establish that it is oriented towards that application of the traditional martial art to current street self-defense situations.